SetProtocol/STIPS/STIPS/STIP-007.md

 A keeper wants to rebalance the Perp token which last rebalanced a day ago so calls shouldRebalance on the strategy contract directly
 - The keeper calls `rebalance` on the PerpStrategyExtension
 - The exchange's max trade size is grabbed from storage
-- The account leverage / max leverage is grabbed from the Perp Module's helper functions.
-This is used to calculate the current leverage ratio
+- The account leverage (AccountBalance.getTotalAbsPositionValue / ClearingHouse.accountValue) and max leverage (getImRatio for levering, getMmRatio for delevering) is grabbed from Perp V2
 - Validate leverage ratio isn't above ripcord and that enough time has elapsed since lastTradeTimestamp (unless outside bounds)
 - Validate not in TWAP
 - Calculate new leverage ratio using Perp helpers